Amazon workers vote to join a union in New York in historic move

 The vote could start a cascading effect on other Amazon warehouses, labor experts say, encouraging others to consider unionizing.
 That could transform the way the e-commerce giant conducts business and prioritizes the treatment of workers.

-The final vote tally announced Friday was 2,654 in favor of the union vs. 2,131 opposed.
+The final vote tally announced Friday was 2,654 in favor of the union versus 2,131 opposed.
 The Amazon workers at the JFK8 warehouse on Staten Island will need to ratify a contract to become union members, the next step in an already lengthy process that former Amazon worker Chris Smalls began last year as leader of the Amazon Labor Union.

 A separate union vote brought by the Retail, Wholesale and Department Store Union in Bessemer, Ala., was tallied Thursday.
 The union failed to secure the vote, but it was close enough that the number of contested ballots that are still pending could change the result.
-The final result won’t be decided for weeks or months.
+The final result won’t be determined for weeks or months.

 It was the second time that workers there voted, after an Amazon win was overturned last year when federal regulators found the company had improperly interfered.